BIOMED 2510 - Biomedical Science IIA

 Course Learning OutcomesThe anticipated knowledge, skills and attitudes to be developed by the students are:

-1. Build awareness of a wide variety of cutting edge biomedical and molecular biology research.
+1. Demonstrate awareness of a wide variety of cutting edge biomedical and molecular biology research.

-2. Become familiar with standard molecular biology techniques and their application.
+2. Understand standard molecular biology techniques and their application to investigating biomedical problems.

-4. Strengthen capacity to understand and apply the principles of experimental design.
+4. Understand and apply the principles of experimental design to address specific research hypotheses.

 University Graduate Attributes